tarikstafford/style-guide/ios project structure.md

 ## classes
 - classes should be generally contain superclass name: `DashboardTableViewCell`, `DashboardViewController`
 - file containing class should be named same as class (unless containing multible classes)

+## git commits

+- git commits should contain a descriptive description (unless a typo fix or minor alignment change)
+- git commits should relatively small and conceivable in size, containing logical complete changes (an implemented feature)
+- large features / changes should be split to multiple commits
+- commit should not break project builds or introduce warnings